 This subsequently causes an instant contraction of the muscles in our hands and arms so that we pull away very quickly from the hot surface.
-This instinctive reflex prevents us from further tissue damage in our hand.
-Usually this reaction is done so quickly that the message has not yet reached the brain.
-This is why we may experience a momentary delay until we experience the sensation of pain in our brain.
+This instinctive reflex prevents us from further tissue damage in our hands.
+Usually, this reaction is done so quickly that the message has not yet reached the brain.
+This is why we may experience a momentary delay until we experience the sensation of pain in our brains.

 Your brain then interprets the pain signal based on its intensity and location, as well as a variety of other information such as your surroundings, previous injury experience, your beliefs, your emotional state, and many other factors.
 You feel the pain after your brain has processed all of this information.

 Experiences of pain

 You may feel pain differently from everyone else.
 This can occur even when people have the same disease or injury as you.
 Just like your experience with arthritis can be very different from someone else’s, the same goes for the pain you experience.
 This also means that pain treatments, such as medications and other interventions, that work for one person may not work for you, or may work differently.

 There is also a strong mind-body connection.
 Your emotions and thoughts play a large role in how you experience pain, and pain can affect all aspects of your life

 People feel the sensation of pain when signals travel through the body’s nerve fibers toward the brain for interpretation.
 We each may experience pain differently and in a variety of different ways.